xxnuo/MTranServer/README_en.md

 Support for ARM and RISC-V architectures is under development 😳

+You can also try it out by installing `Docker Desktop` on your computer and following the guide below to deploy with `Docker Compose`.

 ### 1. Preparation

 Create a folder for configuration files and run the following commands in terminal: